John Baron (politician): Parliamentary career

 In June 2012, Baron delivered a letter, signed by over 100 Tory MPs, to the Prime Minister David Cameron urging him "to place on the Statute Book before the next General Election a commitment to hold a referendum during the next Parliament on the nature of our relationship with the European Union".
 In May 2013 he tabled a rebel amendment to the Queen's Speech to "express regret" that a referendum on the EU could not be held sooner, which was backed by over 100 MPs.

 His reputation as a Eurosceptic and "serial rebel" saw his name mentioned as a possible defector to the UK Independence Party.
 Speaking to the BBC's Newsnight in response to speculation in late 2014, Baron said: "You should never say never in politics, but the bottom line is my very strong preference is to stay within the Conservative party."

 In July 2014, Mark d'Arcy of the BBC named Baron his choice in "Parliamentarians of the Year" for 2013/14 for his role in opposing military action in Syria and seeking a promise of a referendum on membership of the European Union, writing that "he is not a household name or a fiery orator, but his fingerprints are all over the two most significant parliamentary events of the last 12 months."

+At the 2015 general election, Baron was re-elected as MP for Basildon and Billericay with a decreased vote share of 52.7% and an increased majority of 12,482.

-He voted against further airstrikes in 2015.
+In December 2015 he voted against further airstrikes in Syria.

+He was again re-elected at the snap 2017 general election, with an increased vote share of 61% and an increased majority of 13,400.
+At the 2019 general election he was again re-elected with an increased vote share of 67.1% and an increased majority of 20,412.

 Following the publication of the Sue Gray Report, Baron withdrew support for prime minister Boris Johnson calling for his resignation stating, “I'm afraid the Prime Minister no longer enjoys my support”.

+Baron was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for political and public service.